 Look and Listen.
 The symptoms of positional asphyxia have been described above.
 Security officers should be aware of and always pay attention to these signs.
-Listening is important also, if the person being restrained appears to be gasping for air, unable to speak, or is actively stating that they can’t breathe (as happened in the case of George Floyd), the hold must be relinquished immediately.
+Listening is important also, if a restrained person appears to be gasping for air, unable to speak, or is actively stating that they can’t breathe (as happened in the case of George Floyd), the hold must be relinquished immediately.

 Call an Ambulance.
 It is important to always err on the side of caution.
 If there are any doubts as to a person’s health, no hesitation should exist between the acknowledgement of this and the application of first aid or calling for an ambulance.
-Every second counts in cases like this.
+If someone isn’t breathing every second counts in cases like this.

 Monitor the Subject Closely.
-The person that has been restrained should be closely monitored after the incident has taken place, in order to ensure that they are not suffering any ill effects from being restrained.
+The restrained person should be closely monitored after the incident has taken place, in order to ensure that they are not suffering any ill effects from being restrained.